SuyashLakhotia/TechInterview/2 - Algorithms.md

 ## Dynamic Programming

-Dynamic programming is a general method for solving a problem with optimal substructure by breaking it down into overlapping subproblems.
+Dynamic programming is a general method for solving a problem with *optimal substructure* by breaking it down into *overlapping subproblems*.

+- A problem exhibits *optimal substructure* if an optimal solution to the problem contains within it optimal solutions to subproblems.
+Additionally, the solution to one subproblem should not affect the solution to another subproblem of the same problem.
+- A problem has *overlapping subproblems* when a recursive solution revisits the same problem repeatedly.

 **Top-Down:** Memoize (store) the solutions to subproblems and solve problem recursively.